-Included in the figures above, the Company executes customers' orders for U.S. securities transactions received from the Parent.
-Included in the receivables from customers is \$8,663 receivable from the Parent resulting from a RVP/DVP fail in the agency execution business.
+The Company executes customers' orders for U.S. securities transactions received from the Parent.
+Included in the receivables from customers is \$36,205 receivable from the Parent resulting from a RVP/DVP fail in the agency execution business.

-The Company is invested in limited partnership interests in various funds whose general partner and fund manager are related parties.
+The Company is invested in limited partnership interests in various funds whose general partner and fund manager are related parties as referenced in Footnote 4.
 The general partner has full and exclusive management authority over all investments, investment decisions, asset dispositions, distributions, and other affairs of the partnerships and is paid a management fee for such services.
 The Company, as a limited partner pays the fund manager a management fee equal to 1% to 2% of committed capital pursuant to each limited partnership's agreement.
 In addition, the Company may be responsible for paying operating expenses of the limited partnership.